 MAS will be working with the industry to better understand the costs and benefits of a trading mandate.

-Regulatory framework for market operators: MAS proposes to enhance the current regulatory regime and extend it to operators of derivative contract markets (“DMO“).
+The regulatory framework for market operators: MAS proposes to enhance the current regulatory regime and extend it to operators of derivative contract markets (“DMO“).

 Definition of derivative markets